RowanAJMarshall/OcGenerator/README.md

 See my blog of my experience doing this project at my [blog!](http://rowansdissertation.blogspot.co.uk/|)

 ### Running Instructions:
-* 'pip install requirements.txt'.
+* 'pip install -r requirements.txt'.
 THis will install all dependencies.
 This program has been developed on 3.5, and is incompatible with Python 2.
 * Set PYTHONPATH to be the root directory of this program.
 * 'export FLASK_APP=run.py'.
 This will set up Flasm on the correct file.
 * 'flask run'.
 This will run the program on port 5000.